 Yesterday, in shocking and tragic scenes broadcast across the world, London suffered its first terrorist attack for over a decade.
 The British capital had not seen similar tragedy since the 7/7 bombings which claimed 52 lives and injured countless more.

-The attacks yesterday, which claimed the lives of four people, including PC Keith Palmer, a police officer on duty at the time.
+The attacks yesterday claimed the lives of four people, including PC Keith Palmer, a police officer on duty at the time.
 The attack injured dozens more and took place at the heart of British democracy in Westminster when a truck drove into pedestrians on Westminster Bridge before crashing it outside parliament and trying to enter the Palace of Westminster, armed with a knife.

 While the attacks themselves were, of course, shocking, what has been heart-warming has been London’s reaction.
 People from all sides have condemned the violence and expressed sympathy for the victims and their families without falling prey to the divisive anti-Islamic propaganda the far-right has, inevitably, tried to whip up.